isabelle-prover/isabelle-prover.github.io/courses.md

  - [Isabelle Primer for Mathematicians](https://www.research.ed.ac.uk/en/publications/isabelle-primer-for-mathematicians), Bogdan Grechuk

-   This is a quick introduction to the Isabelle/HOL proof assistant, aimed at mathematicians who would like to use it for the formalization of mathematical results.
+   This is a short introduction to the Isabelle/HOL proof assistant, aimed at mathematicians who would like to use it for the formalization of mathematical results.

  - [Modular Proofs in Isabelle/HOL](https://cledmonds.github.io/mgs2025/), Chelsea Edmonds, 4 lectures, 4 excersize sessions

-   An introduction to proving with Isabelle/HOL especially focused on using locales to keep theories modular, and program verification mostly following the Concrete Semantics book.
+   An introduction to theorem proving with Isabelle/HOL with a focus on using locales to keep theories modular and program verification.
+It mostly follows the Concrete Semantics book.

  - [A Gentle Introduction to Isabelle and Isabelle/HOL](https://raw.githubusercontent.com/gteege/gentle-isabelle/refs/heads/main/man-isabelle.pdf), Gunnar Tege, Book

    This is a "gentle", practical introduction for complete beginners assuming only some basic familiarity with mathematics.
-Its walks through basic topics which are also explained in the official documentation, but at a much slower pace and with a focus towards practical usage, how to interact with Isabelle/jedit, etc.
+It walks through basic topics that are also explained in the official documentation but at a slower pace and with a focus on practical examples, interaction with Isabelle/jedit, etc.